fatalinha/EvalSubtitle/README.md

 ### Parameters

 * --all, -a: Compute all metrics.
-* --standard, -std: Compute all metrics that require identical text.
+* --standard, -std: Compute all metrics that require identical/perfect text.
-* --end2end, -e2e: Compute all metrics that do not require identical text.
+* --end2end, -e2e: Compute all metrics that do not require identical/perfect text.
 * --include, -i: Compute only the specified metrics.
 * --exclude, -e: Compute all but the specified metrics.
+* --text, -t: Wether the text from system subtitles is identical to the text from reference subtitles ("perfect"), or not ("imperfect").
+(Can be used as a safeguard to prevent computing standard metrics with imperfect text)
 * --system_files, -sys: Segmented subtitle files to evaluate (by default, the system files in data).
 * --reference_file, -ref: Reference segmented subtitle file (by default, the reference file in data).
 * --results_file, -res: CSV file where to write the results.